Outdoor Living

 The quiz counts which outdoor theme appeared most often.
 Ties follow a fixed order so you still get one starting link.
 Treat the outcome as the first chapter, not the whole book for your backyard.
 Utilities, roof drip lines, and existing grade still need eyes on site before stone or fire work is scoped.

 If your result says patio but your bigger pain is mud on the side path every storm, walk the property once with walkways in mind.
 If cleanup wins but chairs rock on uneven panels, you may need both sequence and stone.
-Read Memorial guest week on the lawn when hosting on turf and beds is the parallel worry.
+Read late May host-ready checklist when hosting on turf and beds is the parallel worry.

 What each result is meant to do